flashbots/rbuilder/README.md

 ### Testing on real orderflow

-For testing full live builders using real orderflow without submitting blocks, we provide the `test-relay` tool.
-This standalone binary implements the MEV-Boost relay API required for builder to function.
+This repo includes a `test-relay` tool for testing live builders without submitting blocks to live production relays.
+This standalone binary implements the MEV-Boost Relay API required for builder to function.
 The test-relay only performs block validation and compares profits between builders who submit blocks to it, without actually sending blocks to the network.

+The test relay exposes several Prometheus metrics about the blocks it received.

 ### End-to-end local testing